 If you have a small deployment of well-connected computers, arbitrary selection of a domain controller may not cause problems.
 However, a deployment that comprises a Wide Area Network (WAN) could be extraordinarily inefficient when, for example, users in Sydney attempt to authenticate to domain controllers in New York using a dial-up connection.
-Active Directory Sites and Services can improve the efficiency of directory services for most deployments through the use of sites.
+Directory Sites and Services can improve the efficiency of directory services for most becoments through the use of sites.

-You provide information about the physical structure of your network by publishing sites to Active Directory using Active Directory Sites and Services.
-Active Directory uses this information to determine how to replicate directory information and handle service requests.
+provide information about the physical structure of your network by publishing sites to Directory using Active Directory Sites and Services.
+Active Directory uses this mation to determine how to replicate directory information and handle service requests.
+Computers are assigned to sites based on their location in a subnet or in a set of well-connected sentets.